thinkshout/thinkshout/_case_studies/hsus-changeforanimals.md

   - section-image: "/assets/images/ts_redesign/case-studies/hsus-changeforanimals/hsus-intro.png"
     section-image-alt: "Image: HSUS Change for Animals Intro"

+  - section-color: gray-bg
-  - section-title: "Discovery"
+    section-title: "Discovery"
     section-description: |
-      The Humane Society needed a site that would support a major donor fundraising campaign around their 60th anniversary.
-They were in the process of creating a print brochure, setting up events all across the country, and Humane Society’s executive director, Wayne Pacelle, was about to publish a new book, all of which they hoped to promote in this online brochure.

-      This site had to match their branding while being gorgeous enough to appeal to major donors.
+      The Humane Society was in the process of creating a print brochure, setting up events all across the country, and was about to publish a new book, all of which they hoped to promote in this online brochure.
+The site had to match their branding while being appealing to major donors.

       The Humane Society also wanted a quick turnaround: two months from start to finish.
-Finally, the site also had to be something their in-house technical staff could update themselves going forward.

   - section-image: "/assets/images/ts_redesign/case-studies/hsus-changeforanimals/hsus-home1-d.png"
     section-image-alt: "Image: Woman holding small dog"
     section-image-caption: "The HSUS microsite features beautiful photography"

+  - section-color: black-bg
-  - section-title: "Design Direction"
+    section-title: "Design Direction"
     section-description: |
-      Unlike websites that can rely on multiple pages of content, a microsite must elegantly tell a story and create a strong emotional call-to-action within the constraints of one page.

-      Our directive from the Humane Society was to design and develop a website heavily inspired by an existing print brochure.
+      Our directive was to design and develop a website heavily inspired by an existing print brochure.
 The challenge became blending the print and digital world; both platforms have similar requirements, but express content completely differently.

       We spent a majority of the time during the UX phase carefully crafting a story that would appeal quickly to a user and ultimately encourage them to donate or get involved in the Humane Society’s programs.